-There is one essential thing you need to pack on your trip to Dubrovnik: a pair of really good sunglasses.
+There is one essential thing you need to pack for your trip to Dubrovnik: a pair of really good sunglasses.
 Not only to look fabulous but to protect your eyesight.
-This city is dazzling, I don’t mean the glamour, it actually is very bright.
+This city is dazzling.
+And I don’t mean the glamour; it is actually very bright.
 Some call it the Pearl of the Adriatic and I can see why.
 The light beams from the waves reflect straight onto Dubrovnik’s white walls.
 It’s like an underwater scene from the Little Mermaid.
 These are not simple fortifications.
 These walls have survived innumerable volleys of cannonballs over the years.
 Even ground-splitting earthquakes or devastating civil wars during the breakup of former Yugoslavia were not enough to take it all down.
 Dubrovnik can you give a sense of perpetual déjà vu, especially if you’re a fan of Game of Thrones.
 Yes, this is where they shot dozens of the famous HBO series.
 Remember when it was a contender for the show of the decade?
 Before the final season happened?

 You’ll recognize some key sights even from a distance.
-Like the Bokar Fortress, which I prefer to call the Bottle Cap Fortress or the Marshmallow Castle.
-It looks almost surreal, but it was an essential structure during defense against enemy forces.
+Like the Bokar Fortress, which I prefer to call the “Bottle Cap Fortress” or the “Marshmallow Castle”.
+It looks almost surreal, but it was an essential structure during the city’s defence against enemy forces.
 The fort appeared in a couple of scenes in the GoT show.
 Notice the holes in the walls?
 Soldiers used those to fire guns from within the fortress.
 Bokar is the world’s oldest fort with that kind of utility.
 Fort Lovrijenac is the most famous military structure of Dubrovnik.
 It stands on a massive cliff and is…imposing.
 You might recognize it as the Red Keep from the series, though I admit I couldn’t tell at first.
 It’s a very interesting building, almost designed as a death trap.
-Outer walls, the ones facing the sea are 12 meters thick, while the ones towards the city are paper thin.
-They could blow it to pieces in case it got occupied by the enemy.
+Outer walls, the ones facing the sea are 12 meters thick, while the ones towards the city are paper-thin.
+They could blow it to pieces in case the enemy would occupy it.
 Cool stuff.
-Climb a tower, look directly below and you’ll see the West Harbor.
-My favorite part of the city, by far.
+Climb a tower; look directly below and you’ll see the West Harbor.
+That’s my favourite part of the city by far.
 It used to be a very quiet area where you could relax sitting on the pier, cooling your feet in the water.
 Now it’s a pilgrimage site for GoT fans.
-"Blackwater" one of the shows best episodes was filmed here.
+Blackwater, one of the shows best episodes was filmed here.

 The best thing about Dubrovnik is that everything serves as a stage for artists during the Dubrovnik Summer Festival.
 The entire city comes to life during to sounds of folk music and theatre plays.
-Stages pop up everywhere, most squares and streets are packed with people.
+Stages pop up everywhere and most squares and streets are packed with people.
 Even the Crkva Svetog Vlaha, a beautiful Baroque church, becomes an art venue.
 Sveti Vlaho or St. Blaise is the patron saint of Dubrovnik.
 Locals commemorate him during a feast held on the 3rd of February when they throw a parade and a huge party.
 Haven’t seen a feast though, maybe those are exclusive events.
 Orlando’s Column is a monument that connects both festivals.
 Two flags are placed on top of it, one following the Summer Festival and one after St. Blaise.
 Orlando is a hero of legend, who supposedly saved Dubrovnik saved the city from Saracen siege.
 We now know that it’s historically false and the statue is just a dud.
-The guy also has an unusually large head, I guess the sculptor messed up the proportions.
+The guy also has an unusually large head; I guess the sculptor messed up the proportions.